Back to: C#.NET Tutorials For Beginners and Professionals

 This conversion happened at the compilation time.
 If you move the mouse pointer over the variable x, then it will show you that the x is a local variable of type int as shown in the below image.

 As here the data type is int and that is decided during the compilation time, so you cannot store other types of values in it.
-For example, if you try to store a string value into the x variable then you will get a compile-time error as shown in the below code.
+For example, if you try to store a string value in the x variable then you will get a compile-time error as shown in the below code.

-As you can see, we are getting a compilation error as Cannot implicitly convert type ‘string’ to ‘int’.
+As you can see, we are getting a compilation error as Cannot implicitly convert the type ‘string’ to ‘int’.
 This is because the data type of x is decided as int during the compilation time and hence we cannot store string value into it.

 Example to Prove Var Defined the Data Type at Compile Time: